adobe/aio-lib-console-project-installation/README.md

 - `runtime`: (Optional) Defines whether Runtime should be configured for each workspace.
 If not defined, the default is `false`.
 - `apis`: (Optional) A list of Adobe services, identified by their SDK code required by the template to work.
 By default, all services are attached to all configured workspaces.

+> A note on `apis`:
+> Developer Console supports three types of services: AdobeIO, Enterprise and Analytics.
+> Currently, only AdobeIO and Enterprise services are supported for configuration by this library.

 ### Installing

 ```bash